php-amqplib/RabbitMqBundle/README.md

         public function execute($msg)
         {
             //Process picture upload.
-            //$msg will be what was published from the Controller.
+            //$msg will be an instance of `PhpAmqpLib\Message\AMQPMessage` with the $msg->body being the data sent over RabbitMQ.
         }
     }

 As you can see, this is as simple as implementing one method: __ConsumerInterface::execute__.

 Keep in mind that your callbacks _need to be registered_ as normal `Symfony2` services.
 There you can inject the service container, the database service, the Symfony logger, and so on.

+See [https://github.com/videlalvaro/php-amqplib/blob/master/doc/AMQPMessage.md](https://github.com/videlalvaro/php-amqplib/blob/master/doc/AMQPMessage.md) for more details of what's part of a message instance.

 ### Recap ###